VIDEO: Off-duty Bullard police officers working security at Times Square Grand Slam force Black teen to ground

-Community members are crying out after cellphone video footage revealed off-duty Bullard police officers, who were working security at the Times Square Grand Slam entertainment complex in Tyler, slamming a Black teenager to the ground on Saturday evening.
+Community members are crying out after cellphone footage revealed off-duty Bullard police officers, who were working security at the Times Square Grand Slam entertainment complex in Tyler, slam a Black teenager to the ground on Saturday evening.

 The officer then grabs the teen near his neck and slams him to the sidewalk, as members of a crowd who had gathered to watch the incident scream in protest.